MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/2-what-is-functional-testing.md

 **Andy:** I'm sure we can help you.
 What kind of tests take up most of your time?

 **Amita:** I think the UI tests do.
 I have to click through every step to make sure I get the correct result.
 And I have to do that for every browser we support.
 It's very time consuming.
-And as the website grows in complexity, it won't be practical in the long run.
+And as the website grows in complexity, UI testing won't be practical in the long run.

-**Mara:** UI tests are considered to be _functional tests_.
+**Mara:** UI tests are considered to be _functional_ tests.

 **Tim:** As opposed to what, _nonfunctional_ tests?